pirate/wireguard-docs/README.md

 ### Dynamic IP Allocation

+*Note: this section is about dynamic peer IPs within the VPN subnet, not dynamic public `Endpoint` addresses*.

-Dynamic allocation of IPs (instead of only having fixed peers) is being developed, the WIP implementation is available here: https://github.com/WireGuard/wg-dynamic
+Dynamic allocation of peer IPs (instead of only having fixed peers) is being developed, the WIP implementation is available here: https://github.com/WireGuard/wg-dynamic

 You can also build a dynamic allocation system yourself by reading in IP values from files at runtime by using `PostUp` (see below).